A local pony takes a trip to an Ashmore bar

 Sonny has run away from home in the past.
 The first time he was found at a country church.
 “This time he went to a bar,” Hiker said.
 “He just kind of black-slid a little bit.”

-The owner said he was appreciative of the help he received from the community and local officers rescuing Sonny from the local bar.
+The owner said he was appreciative of the help he received from the community and local officers that helped Sonny return home.

 “I hope this doesn’t happen again,” Hiker said.
 “I don’t know how much further down he can go.”